-This breeding project focuses on the genetic improvement of climbing beans for planting in the highlands of Guatemala.
-During the first year of this project, on-farm field testing and validation of nine breeding lines with near future release potential across 14 locations and extensive on-farm testing and validation of Bolonillo-Texel across 18 locations were conducted.
-An initial molecular characterization of 25 climbing bean accessions and six breeding lines was also conducted.
-Two women students were recruited for M.S. training in Plant Sciences, beginning in FY2015, at NDSU.

-Two collaborations were established with other LIL projects-Impact Assessment of Dry Grain Pulses CRSP Investments in Research, Institutional Capacity Building and Technology Dissemination for Improved Program Effectiveness and the associate award, MASFRIJOL, to augment the success of this project's breeding efforts.
+During the first year of this project, we have been able to do on-farm field testing and validation across 14 locations of nine breeding lines with potential to be released in the near future, and extensive on-farm testing and validation of Bolonillo-Texel across 18 locations.
+We have done an initial molecular characterization of 25 climbing bean accessions and six breeding lines, and successfully recruited two female students for formal training (M.S. in Plant Sciences) at NDSU, to start in FY2015.
+In addition, new collaborations have been established with the project Impact Assessment of Dry Grain Pulses CRSP Investments in Research, Institutional Capacity Building and Technology Dissemination for Improved Program Effectiveness (SO4-1) and MASFRIJOL to augment the success of the breeding efforts of this project.

 With approximately 11 million habitants, Guatemala is mostly a rural country, with 60 percent of the population living on farms and 50 percent of the population indigenous.
-Maize and beans are the main staple food in most households, with a per capita bean consumption of 9.4 kg per year.
-Since few other sources of protein are available, this amount is not sufficient to ensure an acceptable nutritional quality, especially within poor households.
-The lack of protein intake has reduced the nutritional quality in many households, significantly affecting children.
+Maize and beans are the main staple food in most households, with a per capita consumption of 9.4 kg per year.
+Since few other sources of protein are available, this amount is not enough to ensure an acceptable nutritional quality, especially within poor households.
+As expected, the lack of protein intake has reduced the nutritional quality in many households, significantly affecting children.

-Beans are grown on 31 percent of the agricultural land and mostly in the low- to mid-altitude regions (0-1500 masl [meters above sea level]) in a monoculture system.
+Beans are grown on 31 percent of the agricultural land and mostly in the low - to mid-altitude regions (0-1500 masl) in a monoculture system.
 Contrastingly, intercropping (locally known as milpa) is the main production system in the highlands, where maize-bean is the most common crop association.
-Unfortunately, on-farm productivity of these climbing beans is approximately one-third of their genetic yield potential, mostly due to the lack of improved cultivars that are able to withstand biotic and abiotic stresses.
+Unfortunately, on-farm productivity of these climbing beans is approximately one-third of their genetic yield potential mostly due to the lack of improved cultivars that are able to withstand biotic and abiotic stresses.
 Fungal and bacterial diseases and pests are the main cause for yield reductions.
 In addition, production is made with almost no inputs of fertilizers and/or other chemicals.

-Historically, climbing beans worldwide have received less attention and breeding efforts than the bush-type beans commonly grown in the lowlands, as evidenced by the significant yield gap between regions.
+Historically, climbing beans worldwide have received less attention and breeding efforts in comparison to the bush-type beans commonly grown in the lowlands, as shown by the significant yield gap between regions.
 In addition, there are genetic and environmental interactions among species (maize, bean, squash, etc.) not well understood within the intercropping system that may affect crop performance and, hence, seed yield.
-The Legume Innovation Lab has been involved in collaborative bean breeding research targeting lowland agroecologies in Central America, but research for the highland bean production systems is still lacking.
+The legume Innovation Lab has been involved in collaborative bean breeding research targeting lowland agroecologies in Central America, but research for the highland bean production systems is still lacking.